RickStrahl/MarkdownMonster/README.md

 ```

 ### WinGet
-You can also use the built-in Windows WinGet tool *(not maintained by us)*:
+You can also use the built-in Windows WinGet tool:

 ```ps
 c:\> winget install markdown-monster